-Last Updated on November 21, 2021 by Muhammad Junaid Khalid
+Last Updated on December 13, 2021 by Editorial Staff

 With Split Screen on iPad (also called multitasking), you can be more productive than ever.
 Work on two things side by side on your iPad, then quickly switch between projects whenever you need to.
 In this tutorial, we’ll teach you all about iPad multitasking – how to open multiple windows of the same app, use two apps side by side, and how you can exit Split View on iPad.